 Treating Sleep Apnea In Plainfield, IN

 Every case of sleep apnea is unique.
-Dr. Eccles will provide a private consultation to help us better understand your particular situation and answer any questions you might have.
-This will also help us determine if we should perform further testing.
+Dr. Eccles, Plainfield, Indiana dentist will provide a private consultation to help us better understand your particular situation and answer any questions you might have.
+This will also help us determine if we should perform sleep apnea treatment.

-To gather as much information as possible, we may provide a home sleep test.
+To gather as much information as possible, we may provide a home sleep test as one of sleep apnea treatments.
 When you return to our office, we’ll have a much better idea of the specific breathing issues caused by your sleep apnea and how best to solve them.

 We give you options to treat your sleep apnea.
 Depending on the results of your sleep test, we will recommend: